 Marked for indexing

-Unlike in Outlook 2007 and Outlook 2010, you cannot specify which mailboxes or pst-files in Outlook to index; You either index Outlook or you don’t.
+Note that you can’t specify which mailboxes or pst-files in Outlook to index; You either index Outlook or you don’t.

 Check for pst-file corruptions